AMWen/chinese_lyrics_translation/README.md

 The Jupyter notebook has the initial concept development, while the Python files are slightly more sophisticated, wrapping most things into functions. `emails.py` is the main document and `utils.py` provides some helper functions.

-To use, email account credentials in `emails.py` will need to be updated, and you will need to create and specify locations for files to save lists of already seen words and exceptions under `utils.words_io`.
+To use, email account credentials in `emails.py` will need to be updated.
+See [example site](https://blog.macuyiko.com/post/2016/how-to-send-html-mails-with-oauth2-and-gmail-in-python.html) for how to obtain google client ID, secret, and refresh token.
+You will also need to create and specify locations for files to save lists of already seen words and exceptions, found in the `utils.words_io` function.

 This could be combined with a job scheduler such as crontab to automatically send translations for a random song each day for daily language learning.